 The MTMC workflow tracks and associates objects across cameras and maintains a unique ID for the object.
 Each object is tracked through visual embeddings/appearance rather than any personal biometric information, so privacy is fully maintained.

 MTMC capabilities help bolster the security of self-checkout and is foundational for fully autonomous stores.
 The workflow can be trained to detect anomalous behavior.
 It can be deployed and scaled with Kubernetes and managed by Helm.

-- View the Metropolis Multi-camera Tracking demo.
+- Metropolis Multi-camera Tracking demo

-Retail Store Analytics AI Workflow
+Retail Store Analytics AI workflow

-The Retail Store Analytics AI Workflow enables developers to create end-to-end retail vision AI applications for store analytics using custom dashboards.
+The Retail Store Analytics AI workflow enables developers to create end-to-end retail vision AI applications for store analytics using custom dashboards.

-Customize dashboards with analytical insights such as:
+Customize dashboards with analytical insights:

-- number of store visitors throughout the day
+- Number of store visitors throughout the day

-- proportion of customers shopping with and without baskets
+- Proportion of customers shopping with and without baskets

-- visitors counts per store aisle
+- Visitor counts per store aisle

-- store heatmaps
+- Store heatmaps

-- customer journey visualization
+- Customer journey visualization